While most consumers will only have one WAN (Internet) connection, there are times when two WAN connections may be better than one:

 The Purple Wi-Fi can tether to your mobile phone and create a dynamic backup internet for your whole house while the primary WAN is down.

 If you have a multi-WAN configuration, Firewalla will show you the live throughput on each WAN separately when you are connected to the local networks.

 Multi-WAN configuration only becomes available when more than one WAN network is enabled and your box is running in "Router Mode".
 Currently, Multi-WAN settings only support 2 WAN connections.

 - Select WAN Connection

-- Tap the Ethernet Port you'd like to create the WAN connection on, then save your configuration.
+- Tap the Ethernet Port or the Wi-Fi interface you'd like to create the WAN connection on, then save your configuration.

-After you created a secondary WAN, you can configure how multiple connections handle internet traffic under "Multi-WAN Setting".
+After you create a secondary WAN, you can configure how multiple connections handle Internet traffic under "Multi-WAN Setting".
 There are two modes:

 - Failover (Default)

 Failover mode is intended to ensure the availability of the Internet connection, where you can use a standby network to take over when the active connection fails.
 In this case, only one WAN circuit is active at any time.
 There may be traffic on the standby to do basic connectivity checks.

 - Active & Standby State: When both connections are enabled, the Primary WAN will be active, and the other one will be on standby.
 If the active connection fails, the standby network will become active to maintain uninterrupted internet connectivity.